 Our degree programs prepare students for graduate study (M.F.A., M.A., and/or Ph.D.) and for a variety of employment opportunities in the creative economy.
 For instance, a UMaine art degree prepares students for careers locally and globally in education, studio art, filmmaking and design, museums and art galleries, art libraries and archives, public and private arts administration, art conservation, historic preservation and public heritage, communications, and arts criticism.
 The Department’s rigorous academic training also has prepared several students for admission to law school

 Our Undergraduate Programs

-- History of Art: The History of Art program stands out for its emphasis on theory, diverse methodologies and interdisciplinary research.
+- Art History: The Art History program stands out for its emphasis on theory, diverse methodologies, and interdisciplinary research.
 The curriculum stresses research by teaching students the essential value of primary sources and peer-reviewed secondary sources as they work through their studies.

 - Studio Art: The emphasis of the Studio program is creative work in drawing, painting, printmaking, sculpture and digital art.
 Elective studio work is available in photography, graphic design and ceramics.
 UMaine’s Studio Program is internationally recognized as a leader in sustainable and green initiatives and research.

 - Graphic Design: In an era when digital technologies have brought professional design to the world at large, the Department of Art offers a minor in which students bring together aesthetics, design history, cultural studies, and internship possibilities in the professional world of Graphic Design.